kinecosystem/move-kin-android/README.md

 ![Kin Token](kin_android.png)
 # Ecosystem Apps Discovery Module
 This repository contains the Ecosystem Apps Discovery module.
-This module displays some of the ecosystem's applications and enables users to send/receive Kin between your application and other applications in the ecosystem.
+The module displays some of the ecosystem's applications and enables users to send/receive Kin between your application and other applications in the ecosystem.
-This enables users to get familiar with other applications available in the ecosystem.
+This enables users to become familiar with other applications available in the ecosystem.

 ## Installation